-The depiction of elegantly dressed people singing and playing music often refers to courtship and the harmony of love.
-The pleasures of music are set against those of food, wine and tobacco.
-With the exception of one portrait, van Velsen painted only genre scenes in the style of the earlier work of Anthonie Palamdesz.
-(1601 - 1673), who became a master in the Delft guild four years earlier than van Velsen.
-This painting was once falsely signed as the work of Palamedesz.
+With the exception of one portrait, van Velsen painted only genre scenes like this one.
+He worked in the style of the early paintings of Anthonie Palamedes, who was slightly older than him and became a master in the painters’ guild at Delft, where they both lived, four years earlier than van Velsen.
+In fact, this painting was once falsely signed as the work of Palamedes.